GalaChain/sdk/docs/chaincode-post-deployment.md

-Assuming a brand new channel in the environment
+Assuming a brand new channel is deployed after following the steps in [chaincode-deployment.md](./chaincode-deployment.md).

 ## How to create keys